Troubleshooting

 $ cat workflow.yaml | grep -A 5 "resource:"List provisioner definitions:

-$ fuzzball admin provisioner listCompare requirements to available resources:
+$ fuzzball node provisioner listCompare requirements to available resources:

 Solutions: